symphonycms/members/README.markdown

 The Members: Lock Activation filter is to be attached to your own Registration event to force a Member's activated state to be 'no' when a Member is registering for your site.
+If the Member already exists, using this filter on your event will ensure the Member's activation value cannot be changed.
 This prevents any DOM hacking to make members activate themselves.
 If you do not use the Member: Activation field, then you don't this filter on your Registration event.

 ### Members: Lock Role

 The Members: Lock Role filter should be used as an additional security measure to ensure that the member cannot DOM hack their own Role.
 This filter ensures a newly registered member will always be of the Default Role or if updating a Member record, the filter ensures the Role doesn't change from the Member's current role.
 If you do not use the Member: Role field, you don't need this filter on your Registration event.
 If you want to elevate a Member between Roles, this can be done in the backend, or don't use this filter.
 Care will need to be taken that a Member is not able to change their Role to whatever they please.

 ### Members: Update Password